Workflow States: General Information

 Each workflow must have one state that is marked as the initial state.
 It provides the default value of the state-identifier field for a newly created record.
 You mark a state as initial by calling the IsInitial method, as shown in the code above.

-• Specify that a state should be the initial state of a workflow by calling the IsInitial method.
+- Specify that a workflow state should be the initial state of the workflow by calling the

 You can specify such properties as requirement, visibility, and availability.
-Settings specified in the WithFieldStates method override the parameter values specified in the DAC field attributes.
+Settings specified in the WithFieldStates method override the values of parameters of the DAC field attributes.
+For details about specifying field properties for a workflow state, see Workflow States: Configuration of Field States.

-• Specify which actions are available in this state and configure the appearance of these actions in this state, such as whether the action should be duplicated on the form toolbar.
+- Specify which actions are available in this workflow state and configure the appearance of these actions in this state, such as whether the action should be duplicated on the form toolbar.
 You do this by calling the WithActions method.
+For details on configuration of actions for a workflow state, see Workflow States: Configuration of Actions.

-• Specify which event handlers are available in this state by calling the WithEventHandlers method.
+- Specify which workflow event handlers are available in this workflow state by calling the WithEventHandlers method.
+For details about workflow event handlers, see Workflow Events: General Information.

 An example of using these methods is shown in the following code.